 Babies who are not viable and who die quickly after birth are classified as stillbirths in Japan Sweden, Norway, Ireland, Netherlands and France.
 A detailed study of medical records and birth and death certificates found that U.S. infant mortality has been overstated by 40 percent.
 The U.S has more neonatal intensive care units, and our hospital is looking to upgrade further.

-Life Expectancy incorporates infant mortality as well as mortality from violence and accidents and seems to be much greater when calculate from birth or from a later age like 65 where the differences between countries are small.
+Life Expectancy incorporates infant mortality as well as mortality from violence and accidents and seems to be much greater when calculated from birth or from a later age, like 65, where the differences between countries are small.